devrelm/frame-throttle/README.md

 window.removeEventListener('resize', throttledCallback);
 ```

-You can use `throttle` to throttle any callback, not just event listeners.
+You can use `throttle` to throttle any function, not just event listeners.
-The callback will be called once during the next animation frame using
+The function will be called once during the next animation frame using
 `requestAnimationFrame` if it exists.
 If `requestAnimationFrame` does not exist,
 then the callback will be called immediately, and `setTimeout` will be used to
 ignore further calls for 1/60th of a second.